arvinthSG/Gradient-Descent-Optimization-Techniques/README.md

 </ol>
 </br>
 <b>Method</b>
 The dataset used for the analysis is the Fashion-MNIST dataset.
 The architecture of the network is [784, 500, 100, 10].
 The final layer has the softmax activation function, and the other layers use Relu.
 Batch gradient descent is used.
-MiniBatch and Stochastic Gradient Descent are not part of this analysis.
+MiniBatch and Stochastic Gradient Descent are not part of this analysis.</br>

-<b>Conclusions</b>
+<b>Conclusions</b></br>
 From the analysis, it is clearly seen that ADAM performs the best for this particular dataset.